 Mary Ann Davidson, chief security officer at Oracle, recommends asking software vendors the following questions as part of your risk assessment process, regardless of industry.

-- Do you have a formal development process that includes security?
+Do you have a formal development process that includes security?

-- Are developers trained on secure coding?
+Are developers trained on secure coding?

-- Is compensation tied to secure coding practices?
+Is compensation tied to secure coding practices?

-- Are products assessed by security experts (in-house or other)?
+Are products assessed by security experts (in-house or other)?

-You may also wish to consider factors such as encryption capabilities and data center tiers.
+In addition, you may also wish to consider factors such as encryption capabilities and data center tiers.

 Understanding encryption capabilities